-At this stage, usually the company will call you back or email you and start taking your complaint seriously.
-If they offer you relief, or some kind of incentives, coupons, free product or service, do consider their offer seriously.
+At this stage, usually, the company will call you back or email you and start taking your complaint seriously.
+If they offer you relief or some kind of incentives, coupons, free products or services, do consider their offer seriously.
 Don’t try to over-optimize (we have had a lot of customers who ask for ridiculous amounts of compensation – which would not even be given by the consumer court forums.
-Therefore, company decides to wait and let the consumer approach the forum).
+Therefore, the company decides to wait and let the consumer approach the forum).

 There is also the possibility that the company will not reply to your notice or reply to say that they would not be able to solve your complaint.
 In such a case, you are left with no option but to go to the appropriate consumer forum.

 Consumer Forums are divided into 3 levels – District Level, State Level, and the National.